 A student’s appeal of a grade based on disability discrimination follows the grade appeal process for resolution.
 A student’s challenge of any other action based on an alleged disability discrimination, must be lodged in accordance with student grievance procedures in the student conduct code.

 Student rights grievances should be made promptly to the decision maker, if known to the student.
 If an appeal to an individual faculty member or administrator is not resolved to the student’s satisfaction, he or she may submit a written appeal to the appropriate committee, governmental body, unit manager, supervisor, or designated representative for review and disposition.
 Such appeal must be made not later than one hundred calendar days from the date of the incident causing the grievance.
-If the appeal at this level is not resolved to the student’s satisfaction, the appeal may be continued as described in the student conduct code.
+If the appeal at this level is not resolved to the student’s satisfaction, the appeal may be continued as described in the Student Grievance Procedures.

 Appeal and other rights for students accused of violating UC San Diego policies and procedures are outlined in the student conduct code.

 Requests for exceptions to time limits require a letter of explanation and support from the student’s research adviser, and support and justification from the program’s graduate adviser, and endorsement by the department or group chair.
-Such requests are submitted to the Graduate Council through the dean of Graduate Studies.
+Such requests are submitted to the Graduate Council through the dean of the Graduate Division.
 Exceptions to the time limits policy are granted only in the case of truly exceptional and unavoidable circumstances.

 Tuition and Fees